48.5 F

 The Eagle Award is presented to one student from each grade at the end of every quarter at Washington School in Cloverdale.

-Cloverdale finishes great season with 21-6 record
+Cloverdale finishes up championship season with 17-6 record

 4,780FansLike